Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 Let’s talk timelines.
 Most schools start off small and grow over time as they attract more students.
 In South Africa, there are many challenges that you should consider when timing your school.
 The biggest hurdle you’ll face is finding a building.
 Schools in South Africa aren’t allowed to be housed in buildings that are more than five years old if they want to be officially classified as an independent school.
 But this leaves a lot of room for discussion, especially in cities like Johannesburg, where buildings are often more than five years old and where spaces are at a premium.
 In addition to building challenges, there are also challenges with staffing and curriculum in South Africa.
 More and more, schools are adopting a digital curriculum, which means that you’ll need to also consider curriculum challenges as you plan your timeline.

-See Also Which Is the Longest River in South Africa
+See Also What Bank Is The Best In South Africa

 Find out if it’s right to start a school in South Africa